praetorian-inc/nebula/DEVELOPMENT.md

 You've built a module, but how do you call it?
 Modules are registered in `cmd/registry.go` using the `RegisterModule` function.
 The `RegisterModule` function uses the module metadata, required options, and factory function to create the CLI subcommand for

-`RegisterModule(awsAnalyzeCmd, analyze.AccessKeyIdToAccountIdMetadata, analyze.AwsAccessKeyIdToAccountIdRequiredOptions, noCommon, analyze.NewAccessKeyIdToAccountId)`
+`RegisterModule(awsAnalyzeCmd, analyze.AccessKeyIdToAccountIdMetadata, analyze.AwsAccessKeyIdToAccountIdOptions, noCommon, analyze.NewAccessKeyIdToAccountId)`

 ## Module Template